Rahul1148/ppg_demo/README.md

 # PPG Project details:

-This is the repository which contains PPG project documents, microcontroller firmware code.
+`This is the repository which contains PPG project documents, microcontroller firmware code`.

 | Supported Targets | FPB-RA4E1 |
 | :----------------- | :--------- |